 - 82. Good communication between the partner providers and between different teams within the providers is essential.
 Teams establishing and managing the partnership arrangements need to have a good understanding of how complaints, appeals and other internal processes should work so that they can make sure arrangements work well between the different partners.
 Teams managing complaints, appeals and other internal processes need to be familiar with the relevant parts of the partnership arrangement so that they understand which partner provider is responsible for different aspects of the student's studies and experience. - 83.
-When setting up a new partnership partner providers should make sure that they are aware which providers are covered by our Scheme and which students are covered.
-We always welcome a conversation if providers would like some advice as to whether they are covered by our Scheme. - 84.
 Providers should set out in writing the obligations and responsibilities of each partner for the handling of student complaints, academic appeals and other internal processes.
 Broadly the division of responsibilities for handling internal processes is a matter for the providers to decide between themselves taking account of their particular regulatory context and roles.
-It is important to identify who has responsibility for the operation (as distinct from any regulatory responsibilities) of specific parts of the internal processes, including early resolution stages. - 85.
+It is important to identify who has responsibility for the operation (as distinct from any regulatory responsibilities) of specific parts of the internal processes. - 84.
 Providers working in partnership may wish to agree, and set out in writing, arrangements for how to manage a large group complaint or academic appeal.